dynamsoft-docs/capture-vision-docs/architecture/index.md

 ### Bidirectional Interactivity with Intermediate Results

-In order to derive meaningful information from images, interaction between different functioning components is usually required.
-With the help of intermediate results, the DCV architecture facilitates the interconnectivity of these components in the following ways:
+In order to derive meaningful information from images, interaction is usually required.
+With the help of intermediate results, the DCV architecture facilitates the interaction in the following ways:

 #### **Timely dispatch of intermediate results**